Antwi-tech/Mini-Project_ATM-Machine/README.md

 * Change PIN:
   - Provides a secure way for users to change their PIN for added security.
 * Exit
-  - Users can safely exit the system , with a message to thank them for using Rholant ATM services.
+  - Users can safely exit the system, with a message to thank them for using Rholant ATM services.
-* Error Handling
-  - Checks balance before withdrawal and if deposit amount is positive.

 ## Improvements
 * Persistent Account History